gulfstream-h/ksql/README.md

 go get github.com/gulfstream-h/ksql
 ```

+## Examples
+All examples of library usage are located in [ksql-examples](https://github.com/gulfstream-h/ksql-examples) repository.

 ## Configuration
 To initialize a library instance, you need to provide the URL of the KSQL server,
 the timeout for requests, and whether to enable reflection for automatic schema generation.